Last Updated on August 6, 2022 by Max

 In 2017 American Institute for Cancer Research found that every 50 grams of processed meat eaten daily — about one hot dog — increases the risk of colon cancer by 16%.
 There was substantial evidence that physical activity protects against colon cancer.

-Even though the recommendations of WHO to limit or eliminate consumption of red and processed meat are based on data from epidemiological studies which always have certain confusing limitations and on animal studies, as they say, “There is no smoke without fire.”
+Even though the recommendations of WHO to limit or eliminate consumption of red and processed meat are based on data from epidemiological studies, which always have certain confusing limitations, and on animal studies, as they say, “There is no smoke without fire.”

 Processed meat, mainly red meat, contains chemicals that have been found to produce tumors in animals.

-Charring and wood-smoking of meat results in the formation of polycyclic aromatic hydrocarbons (PAHs), and heterocyclic amines (HCAs). which have been shown to induce cancer in lab animals.
+Charring and wood-smoking of meat results in the formation of polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amines (HCAs). which have been shown to induce cancer in lab animals.

-Meat diet may promote gut bacteria producing carcinogenic substances.
+A meat diet may promote gut bacteria producing carcinogenic substances.

 There is not much evidence of a relationship between gut bacteria metabolism and prostate cancer in the literature.
 However, multiple studies suggest gut flora affects the incidence of colorectal cancer and that there is a linear association between prostate cancer and colorectal cancers.

 Sulfate reduction.
-Sulfate-reducing bacteria (SRB) as a part of the normal gut flora, contribute to the immune response stimulation in the gut, but when their number increases enormously, they may contribute to colitis development mediated with hydrogen sulfide (H2S) production.
+Sulfate-reducing bacteria (SRB), as a part of the normal gut flora, contribute to the immune response stimulation in the gut, but when their number increases enormously, they may contribute to colitis development mediated by hydrogen sulfide (H2S) production.
 Hydrogen sulfide is a hazardous gas with a “rotten egg” smell.
 It can be produced by the decay of human and animal organic wastes.
 Hydrogen sulfide has the potential to damage genomic DNA, causing genotoxic effects in the gut cells.
-Meat proteins are rich in sulfur-containing amino acids, and a meat diet may result in SRB abundance and therefore contribute to H2S formation increasing the risk of colorectal cancers.
+Meat proteins are rich in sulfur-containing amino acids, and a meat diet may result in SRB abundance and therefore contribute to H2S formation, increasing the risk of colorectal cancers.

 Nitrate reduction.
 Some species of bacteria in the gut can reduce nitrates to nitrites via nitrate reductase.
-The subsequent interaction of nitrites with organic substances results in the production of NOCs-carcinogens, mentioned earlier.
+The subsequent interaction of nitrites with organic substances results in the production of NOCs-carcinogens mentioned earlier.
 Red and processed meat, rich in protein and other nitrogenous residues, may support increased production of NOCs by gut bacteria.
 The more you eat meat, the more nitrogenous residues get into your colon.
 Nitrosamines, nitrosamides, and nitrosoguanidine are classes of NOCs found in feces.
 NOCs can form DNA adducts- segments of DNA bound to a cancer-causing chemical, which induce mutations.

 So even if we consume pesticide-free, fresh meat cooked in the most gentle way, we still have a chance to increase the odds of prostate cancer due to the abnormal metabolism of our gut flora.
 But does it mean that we should eliminate meat from our diet?
 Definitely, no. Instead of giving men recommendations to give up the best food that allows them to feel male, we need more intensively study the lifestyle conditions which would enable avoiding any adverse consequences of eating meat.